High-Speed Collisions Can Have Catastrophic Results

 When a car accident occurs, there are usually many contributing factors.
 One such factor is speed.
-According to the National Highway Traffic Safety Administration, speeding contributed to an estimated 28% of traffic fatalities in 2014 (latest available data), and accounts for approximately $40.4 billion per year in taxpayer costs.
+According to the National Highway Traffic Safety Administration, speeding contributed to an estimated 28% of traffic fatalities in 2014 (latest available data) and accounts for approximately $40.4 billion per year in taxpayer costs.
 These numbers are staggering, and could largely be mitigated if only drivers would adhere to prescribed speed limits.
+If you’re facing a similar situation, contact Campbell & Associates can help.

 No Need For Excessive Speed